Coffee production: Picking

 A coffee plant usually starts to produce flowers three to four years after it is planted, and it is from these flowers that the fruits of the plant (commonly known as coffee cherries) appear, with the first useful harvest possible around five years after planting.
 The cherries ripen around eight months after the emergence of the flower, by changing color from green to red, and it is at this time that they should be harvested.
-In most coffee-growing countries, there is one major harvest a year; though in countries like Colombia, where there are two flowerings a year, there is a main and secondary crop, the main one April to June and a smaller one in November to December.
+In most coffee-growing countries, there is one major harvest a year; though in countries like Colombia, where there are two flowerings a year, there is a main and secondary crop.
+The main Colombian harvest runs from October to December, and the secondary or mitaca crop from April to June.

 In most countries, the coffee crop is picked by hand, a labor-intensive and difficult process, though in places like Brazil, where the landscape is relatively flat and the coffee fields are immense, the process has been mechanized.
 Whether picked by hand or by machine, all coffee is harvested in one of two ways: